01 of 04

 Sewing a Baby Hem or Turned Under Hem

 Many of the free patterns on this site refer to a turned under hem or provide instructions to turn the hem under and under again to enclose the raw edge and then sew the hem in place.
-This is sometimes called a baby hem or a turned under hem.
+This is sometimes also called a baby hem.
 It is also one of the simplest hems to sew.

 There are a few things that can go wrong:

-- Twisted Fabric- the fabric doesn't lay smoothly.
+- Twisted fabric can occur if the fabric doesn't lay smoothly.
 This usually happens on a curve or the bias grain of the fabric.

 02 of 04